bozzltron/node-json-transform/README.md

 Enjoy!

 ## Changelog
+1.1.1 Omit undefined keys from the results.
 1.1.0  New functional transform() interface.
 Object support.
 Updated documentation.
 1.0.21 Uses loadash _get() for source traversal
 1.0.20 Correct documentation
 1.0.19 Update examples
 1.0.18 Introducing transformAsync which returns a promise.
 1.0.17 Ensure transform always returns an array
 1.0.16 ES5 compatibility
 1.0.15 Add support for a context object that is passed through to the operate.run and each functions.